Sonora: Handcrafts

 There are a number of different crafts made in the state, which are often distinguished by the use of certain materials and of certain designs.
 The best known of these is the carving of figures from ironwood (palo fierro in Spanish), which is a very dense, almost black wood that sinks in water.
 This wood was often used in braziers in the past because it would burn for a very long time.
 This carving is the specialty of the Yaquis and the Seris.
 Before it can be carved, this wood must be dried thoroughly, a process that can take up to five years.
 If this is not done, the wood takes on an ochre color, rather than its characteristic shiny near black.
-Objects made from this wood are almost always decorative in nature in a wide variety of shapes such as sahuaro and other cacti, eagles, turtles, dolphins and other flora and fauna of the state, along with crosses.
+Objects made from this wood are almost always decorative in nature in a wide variety of shapes such as saguaro and other cacti, eagles, turtles, dolphins and other flora and fauna of the state, along with crosses.
 The last is popular among indigenous groups as it is believed that such guard against the envy of others and other ills.
 Objects made of this wood are very much in demand on the international market, but indigenous craftsmen cannot compete with factory-made pieces.

 The higher elevations of the state and riverbanks contain large quantities of trees.
 Aconchi is one of the villages of the state with a well-established tradition of making furniture, with almost forty workshops.
 Many of these are in rustic or colonial style.
 In Arizpe and Álamos, they specialize in a type of chair made by bending and combining long flexible branches of willow and "guásima" (Guazuma ulmifolia) In the town of Tubutama, they make clocks of mesquite wood.